Skip to content

 • Checkstyle; checkstyle is a plugin for Eclipse which prescribes a consistent way of formatting code between developers of OTS.
 Think about line length, bracket placement, etc.

-contains demo's and should be the starting point for getting to know OTS
+demo's and user interface, this should be the starting point for getting to know OTS

 ots-swing